noomdalv/react_activity_tracker/README.md

 # Capstone Project: Ruby on Rails API

-> This is the front-end application React Activity Tracker, designed to connect to the rails API project which provides back-end services to the app.
+> This is the front-end application for the Final Capstone Project of the Microverse Technical Curriculum, this app is designed to connect to the endpoint of the [rails_api] (https://github.com/noomdalv/rails_api.git) project which provides back-end (database/RESTful)services to the front-end react/redux app.

 ## Built With